 Angus Wood is a thriving community woodland.
 A haven of tranquillity in Blandford’s town centre.
 The wood is permanently open to the public and is a great place to unwind.
 Used by residents and their families, children, visitors and dog walkers, and a great spot for a picnic.
-Halloween in Angus Wood is very popular with young families and the successful Sustainability Fair held in August 2018 will be repeated next year.
-Friends of Angus Wood – and the involvement of local people – are key to the continued sustainability of the wood.
-Scroll down to find out how to become a friend.
+Halloween in Angus Wood is very popular with young families and a successful sustainability fair or summer fete may be held once Covid-19 restrictions allow.

 Angus Wood was donated to the community by the Angus Family in 1990.
 The Woodland Trust planted the wood for Mrs Jean Angus in 1985.
 The family, who were keen nature lovers, is delighted that the wood has become even more of a community asset under the management of the Blandford Environmental Trust (BET), and that it continues to carry their name.

 Managed by the community for the benefit of the community

 Neglected for a number of years as a difficult to maintain small wood, The Woodland Trust sought community involvement.
 Blandford Rotary took the initiative to set-up the BET as a limited company in partnership with the Blandford Town Museum and The Blandford School, with the aim of maintaining the wood for the benefit of the community and as an open air classroom for schools and community groups of all ages.
 The Woodland Trust granted BET a 25-year lease on the wood in June 2010.
 The fine oak tree planted in the clearing at the time promises to have a very long life.

 Our Management Plan is available here 2021_Angus Wood Management Summary-5